-Coastal Erosion: Krishna Delta
+Coastal Erosion: The Krishna Delta

-In this study, an attempt has been made to examine whether similar trends exist in the Krishna Basin, where the proportion of storage viz., annual flow is much larger than in the Godavari.
-The observations on sediment loads at the Krishna outlet at Vijayavada over the last 30-40 years have, however, not been provided by the Central Water Commission (CWC) during the course of the study.
-The only available data were for the period of 1991-2000 (CWC 2006), which is a rather limited time series for any meaningful conclusions on trends to be made.
-The comparison of the two short time series of sediment loads at Agraharam (upstream of major reservoirs, Figure 2) and at Vijayavada (downstream of all major dams) has revealed a significant decrease in sediments downstream of the reservoir system (Figure 8).
-The differences are particularly noticeable in the high-flow years (1994, 1999), when more sediment reaches Agraharam from the relatively unregulated upstream basin.
-However, all sediments are likely to be trapped by the existing reservoir system
+In this study, an attempt has been made to examine whether similar trends exist in the Krishna Basin, concerning the proportion of storage: annual flow is much larger than in the Godavari.
+The observations on sediment loads at the outlet of the Krishna at Vijayawada over the last 30-40 years have however not been provided by the Central Water Commission (CWC) during the course of the study.
+The only available data were for the period 1991-2000 (CWC 2006), which is rather short for any meaningful conclusions on trends.
+The comparison of the two short time series of sediment loads, at Agraharam (upstream of major reservoirs, Figure 2) and at Vijayawada (downstream of all major dams), has revealed a significant decrease in sediments downstream of the reservoir system (Figure 8).
+The differences are particularly noticeable in high-flow years (1994, 1999), when more sediment has reached Agraharam from the relatively unregulated upstream basin but all sediments were likely being trapped by the existing reservoir system (Srisailam, Nagarjuna